Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Bird.md

 | Updated    | Description
 | ----       | ---
+| 2022-03-29 | Bird replies: "From a data-perspective, this is expected behavior.
+In our spec at the moment we don't include vehicles in an unknown state.
+Vehicles like these would fall under the state of low battery or need maintenance, and these would be classified under a status of "Maybe PROW", which we don't include in our spec for vehicle counts."
+"Per the MDS spec, the vehicles will go unknown when they have been inactive for 7 days.
+'Unknown' vehicles are not included in the vehicle count.
+Before transitioning into 'Unknown' state, vehicles that are low battery will be considered 'Non-Operational' in the MDS spec - these also would not be included in vehicle count.
+Let us know if that works for you."
+| 2022-03-28 | We reply that empty batteries shouldn’t result in the disappearance of vehicles in the /vehicles in the /vehicles endpoint, because as long the vehicle is in the PROW (public right of way) it [should](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/README.md#vehicles) be in the feed.
+We ask: 'Can you investigate this further?'
+| 2022-03-28 | Bird emails that this is the right amount of active vehicles in Amersfoort: the logistic partner had issues in Amersfoort with replacing the batteries.
 | 2022-03-28 | We email Bird: "We notice that the Bird MDS feed again returns only 6 vehicles in Amersfoort, while we expect there should be more available vehicles.
 Could you check if the amount of vehicles that is shared by the MDS feed is correct? [additional info]"
 | 2022-03-17 | We reply: "At this moment it seems to be working again.
 The API was working but we only got a few vehicles instead of all vehicles within Amersfoort"
 | 2022-03-14 | Bird replies: "Could you provide more information here on what you're seeing on your end?
 Which endpoints and parameters are you looking at?"